sanjeevrana-hp/aws-vanilla-k8s/README.md

 ## Documentation

 This code is to deploy the EC2 Ubuntu 20.04 on AWS Cloud through the terraform.
-After this we used the ansible playbooks to install the vanilla K8s cluster.
+After this we have to use the ansible playbooks to install the vanilla K8s cluster.

-We used the dynamic inventory for ansible-playbook execution using the plugin aws_ec2.
+We use the dynamic inventory for ansible-playbook execution using the plugin aws_ec2.

 Please pull the GitHub code "https://github.com/sanjeevrana-hp/aws-vanilla-k8s.git"

-Update the credentials in ~/.aws/credentials

-export the AWS access_key, secret_key and region.
+Update the credentials in ~/.aws/credentials, else export the AWS access_key, secret_key and region on the shell.

 ##  Pre Requisite